Bounded Littlewood identities: Statement of results

 This is a $q,t$-analogue of the D\'esarm\'enien--Proctor--Stembridge determinant formula \cite{Desarmenien86,Proctor90,Stembridge90}

 which expresses the symplectic Schur function $\symp_{2n,m^n}(x)$ (times $(x_1\cdots x_n)^m$) in terms of Schur functions.
-Equivalently, \eqref{Eq_DPS} is a branching formula for the character of the symplectic group $\mathrm{Sp}(n,\Complex)$ indexed by $m\Fun_n$ in terms of characters of the general linear group $\mathrm{GL}(n,\Complex)$.
-Like \eqref{Eq_MacB}, the determinant \eqref{Eq_DPS} is important in the theory of plane partitions and may be used to compute the number of symmetric plane partitions as well as the number of shifted plane partitions in $B(n,n,2m)$ such that (in both cases) the parts along the main diagonal are even \cite{Proctor90,Stembridge90}.
+Equivalently, \eqref{Eq_DPS} is a branching formula for the character of the symplectic group $\mathrm{Sp}(n,\Complex)$ indexed by $m\fwc_n$ in terms of characters of the general linear group $\mathrm{GL}(n,\Complex)$.
+As will be discussed in Section~\ref{Sec_Plane-partitions}, like Macdonald's formula \eqref{Eq_MacB}, the determinant \eqref{Eq_DPS} is important in the theory of plane partitions.

 Another notable special case follows when $q=0$.
-For $s\in\la\subseteq (2m)^n$ such that $a'(s)$ is even we must have $2m-a'(s)\geq 2$, which implies that $b_{\la;m}^{\textup{oa}}(0,t)=1$.
+For $s\in\la\subseteq (2m)^n$ such that $a'(s)$ is even we must have $2m-a'(s)\geqslant 2$, which implies that $b_{\la;m}^{\textup{oa}}(0,t)=1$.
 By \eqref{Eq_CHL} the $q=0$ specialisation of \eqref{Eq_bounded1a0} is thus

 For positive $m$ the right-hand side can be expressed in terms of the function $\Phi(x;t,0,0)$ by Lemma~\ref{Lem_littlelemma}.
 The resulting $t$-analogue of the D\'esarm\'enien--Proctor--Stembridge determinant is due to Stembridge \cite[Theorem 1.2]{Stembridge90} who used it to give new proofs of the Rogers--Ramanujan identities.
 We will see in Section~\ref{Sec_RR} that Stembridge's method can be extended so that identities such as \eqref{Eq_Stem} yield Rogers--Ramanujan identities for certain affine Lie algebras $X_N^{(r)}$ for arbitrary $N$.